fss-fmi/fmicodes/docs/wiki/Developer-Onboarding.md

-This manual should serve you as a starting point for contributing to the FMI{CODES} platform.
+This manual should serve you as a starting point for contributing to the FMI{Codes} platform.
 It showcases the general project structure, tools, and steps for setting up a local development environment, etc. Whether you are a seasoned developer of the platform or you are just poking around the codebase - your contributions are welcomed and appreciated! 💖

 ### Table of contents